walkerdustin/beyond-webapp/README.md

 npm install
 npm run dev -- --open
 ```
+create your theme files with smiu-theme > `npx smui-theme template src/theme`

-Whenever you add a new SMUI package, run <code>npm run prepare</code> again to rebuild your CSS file with the new component’s styles included.
+Whenever you add a new SMUI package, run > `npm run prepare` again to rebuild your CSS file with the new component’s styles included.

 # Architecture